OCR-D/spec/web_api.md

 The Web API Server requires access to the file system so that it can manage the workspace.
 In this simple setup, the file system can just be the local file system on the machine, where the Web API Server is deployed.

-### Distributed Web API Server
+### Separate the Web API Server

 Instead of implementing all endpoints of the specification in one server, it might make sense to separate them into many servers.
-The example in Figure 2 shows 4 servers, each of them is responsible for a section in the Web API specification.
-In this case, all processors are installed only in the Processing Server, and Nextflow is installed only in the Workflow Server.
-There is a reverse proxy sitting in front of these 4 servers, which handles all requests from users and routes them to the responsible server.
+If so, a reverse proxy should be deployed in front of these servers.
+It handles all requests from users and routes them to the responsible server.
+Figure 2 shows this setup.
+There are three servers, which are responsible for different sections in the Web API specification, as they are named.
+In this case, all processors and Nextflow are installed only in the Processing/Workflow Server.
+A workflow is basically a series of processors connecting to each other.
+Therefore, it is better to have the `Processing` and `Workflow` part implemented in the same server.
+Otherwise, we need to install all processors on the Workflow Server as well.

 <figure>
   <img src="images/web-api-partly-distributed.jpg" alt="Different servers implement different parts of the Web API"/>
   <figcaption align="center">
-    <b>Fig. 2:</b> The Web API specification is implemented by many servers, each of them is responsible for a corresponding section, as they are named.
+    <b>Fig. 2:</b> The Web API specification is implemented by many servers, each of them is responsible for different sets of endpoints, as they are named.
   </figcaption>
 </figure>

-The Processing, Workflow, and Workspace server need to access to workspaces created from users' requests.
+The Processing/Workflow and Workspace server need access to workspaces created from users' requests.
 Instead of moving the workspaces between the servers, it is more efficient to set up a Network File System (NFS) and share the access among them.
 The Discovery server, on the other hand, has nothing to do with workspaces.
 Therefore, it only needs access to the database.

 By separating the responsibility, one can easily customize a server to fit its need.
-For example, the Discovery server does not need as many resources as the Processing and Workflow server.
+For example, the Discovery server does not need as many resources as the Processing/Workflow server.
 It is also possible to scale out a type of server in case it is heavily used.
-Last but not least, each server can be developed independently, and a failure of a server does not lead to the failure of the whole system.
+This setup is also enhance security since we can restrict access to all components and only expose the reverse proxy to the public network.
+Last but not least, each component can be developed independently, and a failure of one does not lead to the failure of the whole system.

+### Distributed System Architecture

+In the previous approach, all processors are installed on the Processing/Workflow server, either natively or via Docker.
+We can take one step further by having each processor running on a different machine and communicate with them via their [REST API](#rest-api-for-processors), as illustrated in Figure 3.

 ## REST API for Processors